LOCATED IN REINDEER HERDING LAND

 1st of June till first snow (late September to early October)

-For now, there are no limitations to the bikepacking season requested by the local reindeer herding community.
+There are no limitations to the bikepacking season requested by the local reindeer herding community.

 Photos: Taneli Roininen